 REGULAR EXAMS AND CLEANINGS

-- Check for any problems that you may not see or feel
+- Check for oral problems that you may not feel or see

-- Look for cavities or any other signs of tooth decay
+- Scan for cavities or other signs of tooth decay

-- Inspect your teeth and gums for gingivitis and signs of periodontal disease
+- Check your teeth and gums for gingivitis or periodontal disease

 - Provide thorough teeth cleaning